Manerr/f7/readme.md

 ## 📌 Notes

-- Not finished , you can only list some of the files and their sizes.
+- Not finished , you can only list some of the files and their sizes + some basic operation .
-- Future features may include: renaming, copying, categorization,searching, and sorting.
+- Future features may include: copying, categorization,searching, and sorting.
+- UI is probably gonna change a little bit.
+Some icons and a better "global" style is not a option but a duty 🥹